microsoft/vscode-github-triage-actions/README.md

     required: true
 ```

-### Echoer
-Action that simply logs the `context` it recieves.
-Useful for testing.

-No input.

 ### English Please
 Action that identifies issues that are not in English and requests the author to translate them.
 It additionally labels the issues with a label like `translation-required-russian`, allowing community members to filter for issues they may be able to help translate.